mattilehtonen-cyber/ha-plugit/README.md

 ## Known Limitations

 - Only works with chargers connected to the Plugit network
-- Multiple charger support is not yet implemented (uses the first charger on the account)
+- Behavior with multiple chargers on one account has not been tested; the integration uses the first charger returned by the account's charger list
 - The private API may change at any time without notice

 ## Troubleshooting